netelder/tweet_later/README.md

 simple extention to the UI allows the user to specify a future date/time for the post to occur.
 Using the Chronic gem allows a wide variety of time specifications (including strings like 'next tuesday'), making the UI that much more friendly.
 Chronic can fail in odd ways, so be sure to check for a nil return value!
-One more thing for production scale use: when the argument given to Chronic resolves to a day (eg 'next tuesday', it returns a value of noon.
+One more thing for production scale use: when the argument given to Chronic resolves to a day (eg 'next tuesday'), it returns a value of noon.
 You may want to add some time variation using rand to avoid firing off several thousand Tweet posts all at one time....